mechatama/bigcommerce-api-docs/resources/orders.md

 - `billing_address`
 - `shipping_addresses`

-__NOTE:__ *The Orders API currently does not support coupon redemptions and discounts apart from manual discount.
+__NOTE:__ *The Orders resource currently does not support coupon redemptions and discounts apart from manual discount.
 You should only modify the above fields if you have created the order via the POST operation or you intend to override the subtotals and totals manually.*

 #### Request